E-P-T/Homework/README.md

 	- `link` - link to resource related to the item

 	- `description` - description of the item

+	- `images` - dictionary of collected images (keys are URLs of images and values are their content as bytes object)

 	- `links` - a list of links collected for the item.